menacit/threat_intelligence_course/16-exercise_targeting.md

 Groups should research the
-"Colonial Pipeline ransomware attack" and produce a targeted report **for each** of the following roles (three in total):
+"Colonial Pipeline ransomware attack" and produce a targeted report for **one** of the following recipients:
 - CEO at large sewage treatment plant
 - Technical CISO at pharmaceutical factory
 - SOC operator at small MSSP

-Send as plain text, Markdown document or PDF to:
+After presentation, send as plain text, Markdown document or PDF to:
 **[courses+ti_011601@%EMAIL_DOMAIN%](mailto:courses+ti_011601@%EMAIL_DOMAIN%)**

 ![bg right:30%](images/16-factory.jpg)